 But, just like before, she would not let this get in the way.
 She had a son to take care of, and she would ensure that his he would have a far better life than she had.

-The nearby nation of Fleabar looked particularly well, the crops just starting to come in and fill the fields with delicious fruits and vegetables.
+The nearby island of Fleabar looked particularly well, the crops just starting to come in and fill the fields with delicious fruits and vegetables.
 Not to mention, the property prices were far lower.
 Unfortunately, she would still be under an Ascean noble’s hand, but better a noble that doesn’t know her than one that is actively against her.

 She would have to send a call to a Fleabar noble and arrange a meeting to get a new home.